AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/interactive-images.md

              s7interactiveimageviewer.setHandlers({
                 "quickViewActivate": function(inData) {
                     var sku=inData.sku; //SKU for product ID
-                    //To pass other parameter from the hotspot, you will need to add custom parameter during the hotspot setup as parameterName=value loadQuickView(sku); //Replace this call with your Quickview plugin
+                    //To pass other parameter from the hotspot, add custom parameter during the hotspot setup as parameterName=value loadQuickView(sku); //Replace this call with your Quickview plugin
                     //See your Quickviewer plugin for the Quickview call },